photoprism/photoprism-docs/docs/developer-guide/tests.md

-# How we test our code
+# How We Test Our Code

 > In any process, obsessing about the wait times will yield greater improvements than practically anything else, for longer than you might think.
 Automation, simplification, etc. are implementation details of that obsession.<br>— <cite>Dan North</cite>